imhicihu/open-journal-system-ojs-project/README.md

 ### License ###

-* The content of this project itself is licensed under the MIT license
+* The content of this project itself is licensed under the MIT license and some others licences can apply.